orbeon/orbeon-forms-doc/form-runner/feature/lease.md

 - The user is authenticated.
 - The implementation of the persistence API used by the current app/form supports the Lease feature.
 As of Orbeon Forms 2018.2, this is the case of all the built-in implementations of the persistence API for relational databases, but not of the implementation of the persistence API for eXist.

-If the Lease feature is enabled, when non-authenticated users try to edit the data, they receive receive a [403 Forbidden](https://en.wikipedia.org/wiki/HTTP_403).
+If the Lease feature is enabled, when non-authenticated users try to edit the data, they receive a [403 Forbidden](https://en.wikipedia.org/wiki/HTTP_403).

 ```xml
 <property